 Although many people mistakenly associate Post Traumatic Stress Disorder (PTSD) solely with military veterans who have experienced combat, PTSD is prevalent among youth and adults who have experienced many different types of trauma.
 The Mayo Clinic categorizes PTSD as a psychiatric disorder that can manifest after a variety of events, including a perceived trauma, sexual assault, acts of terrorism, bad accidents, natural disasters, and many other types of traumatic incidents.

 The symptoms associated with PTSD can be quite serious.
-Dr. Nancy Irwin, psychologist at Seasons in Malibu says, “If unresolved, PTSD sufferers may experience sleep disorders, irritability, anger, addictions, memory loss, lack of focus, lack of joy, depression, anxiety, heightened startle reflex, hypervigilance, emotional detachment, flashbacks, nightmares, and more.”
+Dr. Nancy Irwin, a psychologist at Seasons in Malibu says, “If unresolved, PTSD sufferers may experience sleep disorders, irritability, anger, addictions, memory loss, lack of focus, lack of joy, depression, anxiety, heightened startle reflex, hypervigilance, emotional detachment, flashbacks, nightmares, and more.”

 Dr. Carla Marie Manly, clinical psychologist, PTSD/anxiety specialist, and author of Joy from Fear, adds that “PTSD symptoms can affect nearly every aspect of the traumatized individual’s life, such as sleep, eating habits, relationships, work, daily social interactions, and mental status.”